elastic/kibana/src/core/server/server.api.md

 export interface LegacyRequest extends Request {
 }

-// @internal @deprecated (undocumented) export interface LegacyServiceDiscoverPlugins {
-    // Warning: (ae-forgotten-export) The symbol "LegacyPluginSpec" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "LegacyPlugins" needs to be exported by the entry point index.d.ts
 //
-    // (undocumented)
-    disabledPluginSpecs: LegacyPluginSpec[];
-    // Warning: (ae-forgotten-export) The symbol "Spec" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
+// @internal @deprecated (undocumented) export interface LegacyServiceDiscoverPlugins extends LegacyPlugins {
-    navLinks: Spec[];
     // Warning: (ae-forgotten-export) The symbol "LegacyConfig" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     pluginExtendedConfig: LegacyConfig;
-    // (undocumented)
-    pluginSpecs: LegacyPluginSpec[];
     // Warning: (ae-forgotten-export) The symbol "Vars" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     settings: Vars;
-    // Warning: (ae-forgotten-export) The symbol "LegacyUiExports" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    uiExports: LegacyUiExports;
 }

 // @public @deprecated (undocumented)